Vijaysreekar4994/Vijaysreekar4994/README-EN.md

 <h3 align="center">Missions</h3>

-**User Interface development: Design and prototype - Adobe XD**.
+**Design and prototype - Adobe XD : User Interface development**.
 1. UI development of Mobile App Deliverer
 2. UI development of App Web Horizon Pharma

-**Mobile Delivery Application for Honeywell mobile computer - Frontend -React Native TS**.
+**PROJECT 1 : Mobile Delivery Application for Honeywell mobile computer - Frontend -React Native TS**.

 1. Development of new screens and features from scratch
 2. Developed a map screen to be able to start and end delivery and track the route.